Read Report | Key Findings | Explore Dashboard | Take Action

 There are counties and districts with significant levels of unmet need

 California is 1 of 15 states that does not provide state-level funding and support for SBHCs.
-Highest need schools are concentrated, especially in the Central Valley and Inland Empire.
+Highest need schools are concentrated, especially in rural areas, the Central Valley, and the Inland Empire.
 Existing SBHCs are located at higher need schools but not consistently at the highest need schools.

 Highest need schools serve significantly more students of color than lower need schools